 Social Media: Follow on Twitter/X, Bluesky, and LinkedIn

-About: Gregg D. Caruso is Director of the Patrick J. Waide Center for Applied Ethics at Fairfield University and is an award-winning author and keynote speaker.
-He is the author of eight books and over forty journal articles and book chapters.
-His books include Ethical Business for the 21st Century: The Moral Foundations of Corporate Purpose (forthcoming), How to Live Well Without Free will (2026), Neurolaw (2024), Moral Responsibility Reconsidered (w/Derk Pereboom, 2022), Rejecting Retributivism: Free Will, Punishment, and Criminal Justice (2021), Just Deserts: Debating Free Will (w/Daniel C. Dennett) (2021), Public Health an Safety: The Social Determinants of Health and Criminal Behavior (2017), and Free Will and Consciousness: A Determinist Account of the Illusion of Free Will (2012).
+About: Gregg D. Caruso is an award-winning author and keynote speaker.
+He is Director of the Patrick J. Waide Center for Applied Ethics and Professor of Ethics and Management at Fairfield University.
+He is also Scientific Advisor for the Center for Justice and Mental Well-Being at the Nova Institute for Heath and Co-Director of the Justice Without Retribution Network at the University of Aberdeen.
+His books include Ethical Business for the 21st Century: The Moral Foundations of Corporate Purpose (forthcoming), How to Live Well without Free Will (2026), Neurolaw (2024), Moral Responsibility Reconsidered (w/Derk Pereboom, 2022), Rejecting Retributivism: Free Will, Punishment, and Criminal Justice (2021), Just Deserts: Debating Free Will (w/Daniel C. Dennett, 2021), Public Health and Safety: The Social Determinants of Health and Criminal Behavior (2017), and Free Will and Consciousness: A Determinist Account of the Illusion of Free Will (2012).